ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/36.jpg)

-**If you encounter the error message "The specified connection name already exists.
-Try choosing a different name", please make sure that the name you choose for the connection is unique.**
+**If you encounter the error message `The specified connection name already exists.
+Try choosing a different name`, please make sure that the name you choose for the connection is unique.**

 ## 4. Verify ADLS Gen2 Access
 Ensure correct configuration by checking the folder named '2023'.
 Inside it, locate a Parquet file.
 Confirm the selection of the appropriate folder as shown on the screen, then click 'Next'.